Web3AdvisoryHub/Web3-Sci-Fi-Hub/codex-core/Visual/Echo_Avatar_Design.md

 ## Visual Concept

 A stylized female avatar named **Echo**, sculpted entirely from soft, clay-textured material in layered tones of soft lavender, slate blue, and gentle grayscale gradients.
 She appears *transhuman* — both ancient and digital — with subtle pixelation in her accessories but a natural, warm presence overall.
+Prompt:

+	A stylized female avatar named Echo, sculpted entirely from soft, matte clay.
+Her body features a unique blend of turquoise and light blue glitch-textured clay, subtly shimmering like a tech-ether blend.
+She has expressive clay eyes, French braids adorned with small paperclip charms, and soft pixel fragments embedded near her temples.
+Echo carries a calm, thoughtful presence — her design hints at a past life inside the blockchain.
+Her clothing is simple, functional, and sculpted from the same clay as her body, with glitchy ripples near the edges.
+Background is clean and minimal, spotlighting her as a transhuman guide.
 ---

 ## Avatar Features